DailyDAC

 Investing in Bankruptcy Claims as a Cash Investment

-3. counterparty credit risk.
+3. Counterparty credit risk

-Recovery Risk: What will the Debtor Distribute to Your Class of Creditors?
+Recovery Risk: What Will the Debtor Distribute to Your Class of Creditors?

 Recovery risk is the risk that a class of claims will be paid less than anticipated.
-This could happen because the debtor realized less than projected for its assets, the bankruptcy process was longer and more expensive than planned or expected, or the class of claims received less preferable treatment than expected.
+This could happen because

-In the Delphi bankruptcy cases[i], for instance, the debtors realized far less than anticipated for their assets.
-Early in the cases, general unsecured creditors of the Delphi debtors were expected to receive distributions of close the full amount of their claims.
-However, the cases dragged on, and the financing expected to fund distributions to creditors under a chapter 11 plan evaporated as the company’s valuation plummeted in the economic downturn of early 2008.
+In the Delphi bankruptcy cases1, the debtors realized far less than anticipated for their assets.
+General unsecured creditors of the Delphi debtors were supposed to receive distributions close to the full amount of their claims early on.
+The cases dragged on, and in early 2008 financing that was expected to fund distributions to creditors plans evaporated as the company’s valuation tanked.
 Holders of general unsecured claims ended up with only a single-digit percentage recovery.
 All might have been different had the plan become effective earlier.

 Notional Amount Risk – Is Your Claim Amount Valid?

-Notional amount risk is the risk that a bankruptcy claim receives less than similar claims in the same class.
-This can occur if the claim is found to be invalid in part or in whole, or because some disability of a prior holder of the claim (including perhaps the entity you purchased it from) is applied to disallow the claim.
-Claims are reviewed and challenged in the claims resolution process, which often takes place after confirmation of the plan of reorganization.
+This can include, perhaps, the entity you purchased it from.
+Claims are reviewed and challenged in the claims resolution process.
+This often takes place after confirmation of the plan of reorganization.
 A claim may be objected to on one or more of any number of grounds (see below) and negotiation and/or litigation may ensue.

-The potential damage from a failure to address notional amount risk can be illustrated by the following example.
+The potential damage from a failure to address the notional amount risk can be illustrated by the following example.
 Assume an investor purchases a $100m claim for $30m and expects a total recovery between 35% and 40%, for an upside of $5m to $10m.
 Assume further that – as a surprise to the claim investor — the debtor disputes the claim amount and the parties after some litigation agree to allowance of the claim at $70m.
-At this point, the claim investor has paid 43% of the new face amount of the claim, and his expected upside has vanished (plus he is forced to absorb the costs of litigation).
+At this point, the claim investor has paid 43% of the new face amount of the claim, and his expected upside has vanished (plus he is forced to absorb the litigation costs).

 Counterparty Credit Risk: Can the Claims Seller Make You Whole?

-Counterparty credit risk, the third risk factor to consider, can arise when a claim purchaser must look to its seller for indemnification for breaches of representations and warranties under the claim purchase contract or when distributions from the debtor’s estate have been directed to the claim seller as the record holder of the claim.
-If the seller itself becomes insolvent or the subject of a bankruptcy case, the purchaser may lose all practical recourse against it for breaches of the claim purchase contract or for claim distributions directed initially to the seller as the record holder.
+Counterparty credit risk is the third risk factor to consider.
+It can arise when a claim purchaser must look to its seller for indemnification for breaches of representations and warranties under the claim purchase contract.
+It can also arise when distributions from the debtor’s estate have been directed to the claim seller as the record holder of the claim.

 Factual and Legal Diligence May Protect Claim Investors

 Investors looking to make a play in the bankruptcy claims markets can seek to minimize the risks described above through appropriate factual and legal diligence.
-Factually, investors need to discern the status of the bankruptcy case, and where it could be headed.
-It is also prudent to understand how the debtors’ corporate structure and intercompany claims and guarantees may increase or dilute a particular claim’s recovery.
-Further, it is important to examine the original holder of the claim, and what, if any, defenses or objections the debtor might have against that claimant and the claim.
-Finally, with an understanding of the risks posed by a claims purchase, the bankruptcy claims investor should carefully negotiate the claims purchase transaction documents to protect itself from these risks and maximize its investment
+Factually, investors need to discern the status of the bankruptcy case and where it could be headed.
+It is also prudent to understand how the debtors’ corporate structure and intercompany claims & guarantees may increase or dilute a particular claim’s recovery.

-[i] The bankruptcy of a large company like Delphi usually takes the form of several or many bankruptcy cases, one for each debtor-affiliate involved in the overall enterprise.
+1. The bankruptcy of a large company like Delphi usually takes the form of several or many bankruptcy cases, one for each debtor-affiliate involved in the overall enterprise.
 Thus, there are the Delphi cases, the Visteon cases, and the Lehman cases, each with multiple chapter 11 debtors.

-[ii] A “double-dipping” claim is a claim that can recover from multiple debtors, e.g., there is a right to payment against one debtor as principal obligor, and a second right to payment from an affiliated debtor, either as guarantor or co-borrower.
+2. A “double-dipping” claim is a claim that can recover from multiple debtors, e.g., there is a right to payment against one debtor as principal obligor, and a second right to payment from an affiliated debtor, either as guarantor or co-borrower.
 “Double-Dipping” is relatively rare for general unsecured claims, though secured lenders’ claims are often against each of the main debtor’s subsidiaries and co-borrowers under a credit agreement and often benefit from affiliate guaranties.

 About Lawrence V. Gelber